hardin47/website/Math154/Notes/02-viz.md

 <img src="02-viz_files/figure-html/unnamed-chunk-51-1.png" width="480" style="display: block; margin: auto;" />

-* Although we can see a generally positive association (as we would expect), the overplotting may be hiding information.
+* Although we can see a generally positive association (as we would expect), the over plotting may be hiding information.

 ##### Using alpha (opacity) {-}

-One way to deal with overplotting is to set the opacity low.
+One way to deal with over plotting is to set the opacity low.

 ```r